Project to make Indigenous histories available digitally

 They can, of course, convey concise and relevant historical information.
-But they are limited to one point in time, said Kasey Keeler, an assistant professor of civil society and community studies and American Indian studies at the University of Wisconsin-Madison.
+But they are limited to one point in time, said Kasey Keeler, an assistant professor of civil society and community studies and American Indian studies at UW-Madison.

 That’s why Keeler is leading a project, “Mapping Dejope: Indigenous Histories and Presence in Madison,” which will make Indigenous history of the area digitally accessible.